 - Feeling as if your leg has fallen asleep

 In most cases, sciatica only develops in one leg.

 At American Interventional Pain Institute, sciatica treatments focus on removing the pressure on your sciatic nerve that’s causing your symptoms.
 Your provider prepares an individualized treatment plan that may include therapies such as:

 - Weight loss program

 A combination of rest and gentle exercise is more likely to ease the pain of sciatica than staying immobile.
 Following the program your provider at American Interventional Pain Institute develops for you ensures that you carry out the right type of exercise to optimize your recovery.

 Once the pressure on your sciatic nerve reduces your symptoms should resolve, but prompt treatment offers the best chance of a full recovery.
-If you have any symptoms of sciatica or other back pain problems, call American Interventional Pain Institute today or schedule a consultation online today.
+If you have any symptoms of sciatica or other back pain problems, call American Interventional Pain Institute to schedule a consultation today.